-Before installing and commissioning batteries, prepare fire extinguishing facilities, such as fire fighting sands and carbon dioxide fire extinguishers, according to construction standards and regulations.
-Before putting the battery room into operation, ensure that it is equipped with a fire extinguishing system that complies with local laws and regulations, has been constructed and commissioned, and can work in automatic and manual control modes.
+Before installing and commissioning batteries, prepare fire fighting facilities, such as fire sand and carbon dioxide fire extinguishers, according to construction standards and regulations.
+Before putting the battery room into operation, ensure that it is equipped with a fire extinguishing system that complies with local laws and regulations, has been constructed and commissioned, and can work in automatic or manual control mode.